 Once safely delivered, the old engine went straight in for a complete makeover….

-Meanwhile, Phil assembled a team of able bodied gentleman to build a custom track, just for his new locomotive.
+Meanwhile, Phil assembled a team of experienced railroad workers to build a custom track, just for his new locomotive.
+Among them is Francisco Meza that worked for Southern Pacific Railroad.
 Notice the three rails?
 More on that shortly.
 Also, notice behind them, the Michelle apartments had not been built yet.

 His crew got busy building 600 feet of narrow gauge train track around the Rutherford property, through the parking lot and ending inside the building.